Stade Bauer

 The Stade Bauer is a football stadium in Saint-Ouen-sur-Seine in the northern suburbs of Paris.
-The stadium is mainly used by Red Star F.C. who currently play in Ligue 2 from 2024–25 but have tasted success in the Coupe de France, winning it on five occasions (1921, 1922, 1923, 1928, 1942).
+It is the home ground of Ligue 2 club Red Star.

 History

 It hosted some of the football events for the 1924 Summer Olympics.
 It also hosted a friendly game between Brazil and Andorra (3–0) right before the 1998 FIFA World Cup in France.

 Stade de Paris was also the France national rugby league team's home ground for the 1935, 1936–37, 1938, and 1952–53 European Rugby League Championships.

 In recent years the stadium has fallen into disrepair, having been damaged heavily by a storm in 1999, and also suffering from a lack of financial investment since.

 In the 2016–17 season, Red Star F.C. played its home matches at Stade Jean-Bouin as Stade Bauer did not meet the public safety requirements for a French second tier stadium.
 Since the team's demotion to the Championnat National, the third tier of French football, the club have resumed occupancy of their traditional home ground.

 On 18 May 2021, the enclosure was sold by the city of Saint-Ouen-sur-Seine to Groupe Réalités for a makeover.
 Reconstruction work started and would allow the Bauer Stadium to be in line with sporting ambitions of the Red Star in case of promotion in Ligue 2.

 In January 2024, a new east stand of the stadium was inaugurated.
 The latter can accommodate 4,794 spectators.
 After the new South Stand with 834 seats, two of the four stands of the Bauer stadium are renovated and increase the capacity of the stadium to 5,600 seats.
 The promoter Réalités is officially launching at the same time the work on the “Bauer Box”, a set of homes adjoining the future North stand located on Rue du Docteur Bauer, as well as those on the future West stand of honour.